Introducing the Journal

-Like its predecessor TJA, the Australian Journal of Telecommunications and the Digital Economy aims to be the leading multi-disciplinary journal in Australia on telecommunications, the media and the digital economy, serving the industry, academia and government.
-It will publish in-depth, high quality, peer-reviewed articles written by practising professionals and academics: in particular
+The Australian Journal of Telecommunications and the Digital Economy aims to be the leading multi-disciplinary journal in Australia on telecommunications, the media and the digital economy, serving the industry, academia and government.
+It publishes in-depth, high quality, peer-reviewed articles written by practising professionals and academics: in particular

 articles on policy and technical developments across the world;